Former world champion sprinter Fred Kerley set to join no-testing Enhanced Games

 The 30-year-old sprinter is the most high-profile signing for the start-up league, which also recently signed Paris Olympic silver-medal swimmer Ben Proud.

-In a statement on the Enhanced Games website, Kerley says “This now gives me the opportunity to dedicate all my energy to pushing my limits and becoming the fastest human to ever live.”
+In a statement on the Enhanced Games website, Kerley said, “This now gives me the opportunity to dedicate all my energy to pushing my limits and becoming the fastest human to ever live.”

-Kerley won the 100 meters at world championships in 2022.
+Kerley won the 100 meters at the worlds in 2022.
 He has two medals at the Olympics — silver in Tokyo in 2021 and bronze in Paris last year in an historically close 100-meter final.

 The Enhanced Games is set to debut next May in Las Vegas, with track, swimming and weightlifting contests offering $500,000 per event, including $250,000 awarded to first place.
 There's also a $1 million bonus for breaking world records in the 100-meter sprint on the track or in the 50-meter freestyle in swimming.

-Seb Coe, the president of World Athletics, said he had heard the Kerley news.
+Seb Coe, the president of World Athletics, said he heard the Kerley news.

 “We're in a championships,” Coe said.
 “There's nothing more I need to say.
 We'll look at it when we get out of here.”

+Brett Clothier, the head of the Athletics Integrity Unit that handles anti-doping matters for World Athletics, said, “Among our biggest concerns is about the health of Fred Kerley and other athletes who sign up for” the Enhanced Games.

+“It's kind of grotesque, the athletes, the people who are being signed are being used."

 In May, Kerley was charged in Florida with punching a woman, a hurdler who also competed in the Olympics.
-That came just a few months after he was arrested for allegedly punching a Miami Beach police officer on Jan.
+That came after he was arrested for allegedly punching a Miami Beach police officer on Jan.
 2, an incident in which police used a Taser on him.

 His lawyers say Kerley is innocent of those charges.